 Open Access Policy

-We have rigorous policies to control every stage and aspect of our referee process from initial submission through to revisions, decisions and appeals.
+We have rigorous policies to control every stage and aspect of our referee process from initial submission through to revisions, decisions, and appeals.

-Initial submission:
+Initial Submission

-Once submitted, your manuscripts are going to be assigned to a member of our Editorial Board, who will review the paper and choose whether it’s appropriate for the journal.
-Manuscripts that are within scope and appear, on initial assessment, to be technically sound and scientifically valid, are going to be sent to external reviewers.
-Copies of any papers containing similar or related work under consideration or in press at other journals must be included with the submission.
+Once submitted, your manuscript is assigned to a member of the Editorial Board, who reviews the paper and decides whether it is appropriate for the journal.
+Manuscripts that are within scope and appear, on initial assessment, to be technically sound and scientifically valid, are sent to external reviewers.

-Peer review:
+Peer Review

-During peer review, reviewers will be able to access your manuscript securely using our online system, whilst maintaining referee anonymity.At the submission stage, authors may indicate a limited number of scientists who should not review the paper.
+At the submission stage, authors may indicate a limited number of scientists who should not review the paper.
 Excluded scientists must be identified by name.
 Authors may also suggest potential reviewers; these suggestions are often helpful, but they are not always followed.

 By policy, referees are not identified to the authors, except at the request of the referee.